-- Seaweed: Seaweed has the exact same effect as grass clippings, being equally rich in essential nutrients such as nitrogen.
+- Seaweed & Kelp Extracts Are Safe & Benefit Root Systems: Seaweed has the exact same effect as grass clippings, being equally rich in essential nutrients such as nitrogen.
 Unlike grass clippings, of course, you’ll have to actually buy the seaweed.
 Most seaweed-based fertilizer comes in either granule or liquid form.

-- Animal-Based Products: Animal manure, from cows, horses and the like, as well as fish emulsions, are also good fertilizer bases if you have a pet.
-Both will provide the nitrogen your grass needs, but this is one area where it’s good to know the difference between what you’re getting.
+- Most Animal-Based Products Are Safe When Well Aged: Animal manure, from cows, horses, chickens and the like (as well as fish emulsions and worm castings for that matter) are also good fertilizer bases when you have pets.
+They will all provide the nitrogen your grass needs to grow, but this is one area where it’s good to know the difference between what you’re getting.
 Manure will act like a slow-release fertilizer, while fish emulsions will release nitrogen much more quickly.
 Each kind has their own use, but if you use too much fish emulsion, you could be looking at nitrogen burn on your lawn.
 Use too little manure, and your grass seed may not get quite enough sustenance.

 In addition, because such fertilizers are better both for animals and for the environment, they’ll almost always be clearly marked on the label.
-If you find a fertilizer that looks good but that doesn’t clearly say that it’s pet-friendly, then chances are it isn’t, and taking a risk there may not be the best decision.
+If you find a fertilizer that looks good but that doesn’t clearly say that it’s all-natural or certified organic, then chances are it isn’t, and taking a risk there may not be the best decision.